 By 2017, Yépez had assumed control of the organization and was already starting to gain notoriety after the conflict with the CJNG intensified over control of the oil theft business, known as “huachicoleo.”

 Since then, and unlike other oil theft gang leaders who maintain a lower profile, El Marro has become one of the leading names in the Mexican criminal underworld, despite the local nature of his organization.

 His notoriety led to the Mexican authorities declaring that bringing down the Santa Rosa de Lima Cartel (CSRL) was a top priority.
 In 2019, President Andrés Manuel López Obrador announced the creation of a joint operation against the fuel smuggler aimed at dismantling the organization.

-Nevertheless, authorities have seized much of his assets and have captured several members from within his close circle, among them his father and his wife.
-Yépez Ortiz has responded with violent demonstrations of power, including the murders of local public officials and roadblocks.
+Nevertheless, authorities seized much of his assets and have captured several members from within his close circle, among them his father and his wife.
+Yépez Ortiz responded with violent demonstrations of power, including the murders of local public officials and roadblocks.